serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 If more than one non-incoherent candidate remains, the search fails.
 ```

-And here the lookup fails.
+Considering that we have now two such instances now, the lookup fails here.

 Let us try adding an `OVERLAPPING` pragma to the instance for `f a`.